Sunnndayyy/tinyinfer/README.md

 The displayed TTFT is measured by the client from request dispatch to the first streamed token, so it includes network, admission, request parsing, tokenization, and prefill.
 The terminal SSE metadata reports `server_ttft_seconds` separately for server-side generation work.
-It also emits the deprecated `time_to_first_token_seconds` alias with the same server-only value for older clients; `ChatCompletion.time_to_first_token` remains the matching deprecated client accessor.

-TinyInfer currently has no authentication or TLS, so protect the port with a firewall and do not expose it directly to the internet.
+TinyInfer currently has no authentication or TLS

+---

-## OpenAI-shaped API
+## OpenAI compatible API

-V0 implements a deliberately narrow, text-only subset of chat completions:
+TinyInfer implements a narrow, text-only subset of chat completions:

 ```bash
 curl -N http://127.0.0.1:8000/v1/chat/completions \